Restoration

 Assessment of the structural, mechanical and sonic condition.
 Identification of necessary interventions and those best preserving the instrument's authenticity.

-Structural repairs, regluing, reconstruction of original parts — in keeping with the species and techniques of the instrument's era.
+Structural repairs, regluing, reconstruction of original parts — in keeping with the wood species and glues in use in the instrument's era (no modern glue is used).

 Restringing, soundboard work, assessment of bars — interventions carried out with the sensitivity of a craftsman attentive to the final sonic result.

-Work on the instrument's voice — balance between registers, restoration of original timbre, adaptation to the commissioner's requirements.
+Work on the instrument's voice — balance between registers, timbre restored as close as possible to the original, adaptation to the commissioner's requirements.

 Restoration of the case, keyboard and pedals — according to the degree of authenticity desired by the owner or institution.